twitter/communitynotes/content/ranking-notes.md

 In some cases, a note may appear helpful but miss key points about the tweet or lack sources.
 Reviewers who rate a note as "Not Helpful" can associate [tag](examples#helpful-attributes) with their review to identify specific shortcomings of the note.
-When a note has receives especially high levels of a "Not Helpful" tag, we require a higher intercept before rating the note as "Helpful".
+When a note has receives high levels of a "Not Helpful" tag, we require a higher intercept before rating the note as "Helpful".
 This approach helps us to maintain data quality by recognizing when there is a troubling pattern on an otherwise strong note.

 We define the quantity $a_{un}$ to represent the _weight_ given to tag $a$ identified by reviewer (user) $u$ on note $n$: